liip/blog_liip_ch_posts/2013/phpuceu.md

 ### PHPCR

 I proposed a talk on PHPCR which was selected for the first session.
 I essentially gave the talk I had given multiple times before.
 But its still exciting to share the content repository vision for PHP.
-Looks like there might even be PHPCR support in the future for [Jimdo](http://dev.jimdo.com/2013/05/06/phpuceu/)?
+Looks like there might even be PHPCR support in the future for [Jimdo](http://dev.jimdo.com/2013/05/06/phpuceu/) and [Magento](http://www.mage-hackathon.de/projectIdea/index/)?

 ### Clean puppet